Jotis86/People-Analytics-Project/README.md

 ## 🌐 Web App

 The interactive app created with Streamlit allows exploring the analysis results dynamically and accessibly.
 It includes features such as:

-- 📊 **Interactive charts and graphs**: Visualize data through various types of charts and graphs that update in real-time based on user interactions.
-- 🔍 **Filters to dynamically segment data**: Apply filters to the data to focus on specific segments, such as time periods, product categories, or customer demographics.
-- 📈 **Detailed views of key metrics and trends**: Drill down into specific metrics to see detailed trends and insights, helping to identify patterns and opportunities.
-- 🖥️ **User-friendly interface**: The app is designed to be intuitive and easy to use, making it accessible to users with varying levels of technical expertise.
-- 🛠️ **Customizable dashboards**: Users can customize the dashboards to suit their needs, adding or removing widgets and adjusting the layout as required.
+### 🔑 Key Features

+- 📊 **Interactive visualizations**
+  Dynamic and responsive charts that update in real-time as filters are applied, making it easy to explore trends and compare different segments.

+- 🔍 **Multi-dimensional filtering**
+  Easily segment data by department, role, tenure, performance ratings, and more.
+This allows for deep dives into specific employee groups or organizational units.

+- 📈 **Key HR metrics**
+  Track and monitor essential HR indicators such as turnover rates, employee performance, engagement levels, and compensation structures.
+All metrics are updated automatically with the latest data.

+- 🧠 **Predictive insights**
+  Leverage built-in analytics to identify trends, forecast risks, and uncover hidden patterns in employee behavior and workforce dynamics.

+- 🖥️ **User-friendly interface**
+  Built with accessibility in mind, the dashboard is easy to use for both technical and non-technical users, ensuring that everyone can gain value from the data.

 You can access the web app [HERE](https://people-analytics-project-cxrukqhwgdwnagx8cabr97.streamlit.app/).